By Adam Smith, 21st Century

 As I hope I’ve thoroughly proven, there is no cover up, the history just wasn’t readily available.
 And why would it be?
 It’s exceptionally boring to just about everyone who isn’t a monetary reformer.
 Even people in banking and finance care not, they are interested in how the system works currently, they are not interested in going back to past practices we have evolved beyond.
 The government is only going to digitize so much of our old documents, digging into the BoC Review or Annual Reports is simply not of wide public interest.

-Now, as for a media cover-up of the lawsuit, well, Rocco Galati, lawyer for the lawsuit, seems to have concocted that fiction all on his own.
+As for a media cover-up of the lawsuit, well, Rocco Galati, lawyer for the lawsuit, seems to have concocted that fiction all on his own.
 After one of the court appearances he claimed in a video that he has it on good authority that the government has ordered the media not to report on it.
-While this was during the Harper years and one could be forgiven for believing he would attempt to shroud the issue in secrecy, no such thing happened.
+While this was during the Harper years and one could be forgiven for believing Harper would attempt to shroud the issue in secrecy, no such thing happened.

 At some point mid-lawsuit I was at a Why Should I Care? event in North York, the theme was about democracy and the media.
 An editor for the Toronto Star was there and I asked her about Galati’s claim.
 Well she said she’s never heard of anything so preposterous, the media do not take orders from the government on what to report (with the possible exception of the CBC).
 I asked her if she’d heard of the lawsuit, she had not a clue.